Ecclesiastical Architects & Surveyors Association

 RULE 12 THE ANNUAL GENERAL MEETING

-a) The Annual General Meeting shall be held not later than 30 November in each year, and the Secretary shall send formal notice of the Meeting to all Members, Retired Members, Honorary Members, Honorary Life Members, Associates and Correspondents not less than fourteen days before the Meeting.
+a) The Annual General Meeting shall be held not later than 30 November in each year, and the Secretary shall send formal notice of the Meeting to all Full Members, Retired Members, Life Members, Affiliate Members, Associate Members, Student Members, Honorary Members and Church Support Officer Members not less than fourteen days before the Meeting.

 b) The purpose of the Meeting shall be for the General Committee, or the President on its behalf to present a report on the work of the Association for the official year, for a balance sheet and accounts for the financial year ended 31 August to be presented; the election of the Officers and General Committee of the Association, and for the appointment of auditors and to report the arrangement of the programme for the year.